 Stonehenge tours from London come in many different shapes and sizes.
 From the most basic half day Stonehenge tour to tours that combine a Stonehenge visit with other nearby attractions and truly unique experiences such as the sunrise tour.
 We offer a great selection of the best Stonehenge tours from London that will suit your interests and passions.
 Below are a few more additional details that might give you greater insights into what to expect on a visit to the Neolithic site, as well as practical information about the tours, the audio guides and the Stonehenge cafe.
 For more information and questions check out our travel information page or please feel free to contact us and one of our dedicated staff members will be happy to answer!

-All Stonehenge tours depart from Central London at London Victoria Coach Station.
-This is the major center for coach tours departing from London.
+All large group Stonehenge tours depart from Central London at London Victoria Coach Station.
+This is the major centre for coach tours departing from London.
 It is easily accessible as it is located next to Victoria station, which is serviced by the London underground and overground trains.

-All Stonehenge tours (with the exception of the half-day Stonehenge visit) comes with a professional guide.
-We choose tour guides that are not only extremely knowledgeable about Stonehenge, but are also really passionate about the subjects and work hard to make your day as enriching as possible and give you the best Stonehenge tours from London!
+All Stonehenge tours (with the exception of the half-day Stonehenge visit) come with a professional guide who can provide information en route to Stonehenge.
+However, they do not provide guiding from within the site, with the exception of the inner circle Stonehenge tours.
+We choose tour guides that are not only extremely knowledgeable about Stonehenge but are also really passionate about the subjects and work hard to make your day as enriching as possible, giving you the best Stonehenge experience!

-The Stonehenge Cafe provides excellent food, with gorgeous views over the Stonehenge landscape.
+The Stonehenge Cafe sells food and drink, with gorgeous views over the Stonehenge landscape.
 The café serves soup, vegetarian and traditional pasties, sausage rolls, sandwiches, salads and wherever possible uses locally sourced produce.
 The cafe also accommodates various dietary requirements including vegetarian and gluten free options.
 Some of our best Stonehenge tours from London include lunch at the cafe, where you can choose from one of these delicious options.

 Stonehenge is an ancient Neolithic site that dates back over 4,000 years.
 It is considered to be one of the great wonders of the world and attracts thousands of visitors each year to come to marvel at the magic of the site.
 Nobody is quite sure why the site was constructed, and what the stone circles were used for.
 Some suggest it was used for religious ceremony whilst others have suggested for burial.
 The site is still used by pagans and druids, who descend on the site for the equinox.
 You can read more about it on the official Stonehenge website.
-Our best Stonehenge tours departing from Central London take to you the site, where one of our dedicated tour guides will explain the rich history and heritage of this celebrated British monument.
+Our Stonehenge tours take to you the site, and one of our dedicated tour guides will explain the rich history and heritage of this celebrated British monument along the way.

 Did you know?